Cycle Route : Felsted and Pleshey

 The lanes were very quiet, with more cyclists on them than cars.
 With just one or two B roads to cross at times, a very safe and enjoyable ride can be had.
 We took in Felsted, admiring the school and the village itself, and also Pleshey, where we took a pint at The White Horse.
 They had a couple of Mighty Oak beers (from Maldon), and I had a pint of the Captain Bob.
 Excellent stuff.
 It was Sunday lunchtime, but, sad to say, the pub wasn’t exactly thronged with diners going for the sunday roast (note : the pub doesn’t take credit or debit cards….)

-We headed back to Hatfield Broad Oak, passed on visiting The Cock Inn (in the CAMRA Good Beer Guide), and I headed back home, pondering the altogether less leisurely Tour de Tendring next Sunday (link)
+We headed back to Hatfield Broad Oak, passed on visiting The Cock Inn (in the CAMRA Good Beer Guide), and I headed back home, pondering the altogether less leisurely Tour de Tendring next Sunday.

-3 Responses to “Cycle Route : Felsted and Pleshey”
+3 thoughts on “Cycle Route : Felsted and Pleshey

 Just read the article.
 Very good and a must for anyone thinking about a ride in the area.